 What defines a city as being green?
 Is it being environmentally friendly and taking care of its flora, or is it by providing its residents with the best facilities?
 Here we will discuss the numerous cities in Europe that claim they’re “the greenest”!

 The winner of 2016’s European Green Capital, Ljubljana has been mentioned almost everywhere if you do an internet search for “green city in Europe”.
 They won due to the transformation of their traffic with a focus on public transportation and providing cycling roads.
 Three-quarters of Ljubljana are green areas, filled with contiguous aquatic, forest and agricultural areas.
-They also declared a total of 1400 hectares as forest that is designed to become a CO2 sink.
+They also declared a total of 1400 hectares as a forest that is designed to become a CO2 sink.

 Vienna is well known for its initiatives in their water usages.
-According to European Green City Index, Vienna is ranked second thanks to its water treatment policies and efficiency.
+According to the European Green City Index, Vienna is ranked second thanks to its water treatment policies and efficiency.
 It is collected through mountain springs by taking advantage of the altitude difference between the mountain and the city and with the gravitational energy from this process, it is also used to hone electricity power.